aubreyrjones/mutagen/README.md

 the playbook.
 They are converted to PDF as-is and included in the final playbook PDF, but _they are NOT encoded for the online tracker_.

-In general, each player playbook should be written in Mutagen Markup so that it's compatible with the online character tracker.
-Inside of player playbooks, use ODT playbook sections never or rarely; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.
+In general, playbooks should be written in Mutagen Markup so that it's compatible with the online character tracker.
+Inside of playbooks, use ODT sections never or rarely; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.

 Keep in mind that the online character tracker provides substantial accessibility support for GMs and players using assistive technology.
-Using Mutagen Markup means that what you've written will be available to the widest audience possible.
+Writing playbooks in Mutagen Markup means that what you've written will be available to the widest audience possible.

 ## Mutagen Markup